jpratt2/CucumberTemplateJava/README.md

     And I click on '.button'1

 See demo.feature for a working example.
 Additional tests are in src/other/selfTest.

+It is not necessary to use quotation marks to denote strings in these Gherkin statements.

 Selenide offers additional and compound locators such as